You are here:

 EPA Vapor Intrusion Models

 EPA has developed a series of spreadsheets based on the mathematical model of Johnson and Ettinger (1991) for volatile contaminant partitioning and subsurface vapor transport from sub-surface soil, groundwater, and/or soil gas into buildings.
 The spreadsheets allow a user to input site-specific parameters including soil properties and building parameters.
 Default model input parameters represent mean or typical values that should provide a reasonably (but not overly) conservative estimate of the vapor intrusion AF for a site.
-User's Guide for Evaluating Subsurface Vapor Intrusion Into Buildings (2002) (PDF) (133 pp, 1.2 MB).
+User's Guide for Evaluating Subsurface Vapor Intrusion Into Buildings (2002) (PDF) (133 pp, 1.2 MB, About PDF).